d2gex/asyncronous_com/README.rst

     2.  *num_tasks_per_batch*: Number of commands that can be sent at once per request to the server for maximum performance

+An example of the client started on my local work station:

 .. code-block:: bash

     python -m asyncronous_com.run_client tests/data/client_data.txt 16 tcp://127.0.0.1:5556 tcp://127.0.0.1:555